Spiritual Experiences of Calcutta

-It was in this room at Yogananda’s home, that the avatar Babaji materialised to bless him at the doorway to his bedroom.
+It was in this room at Yogananda’s home, that the avatar Babaji materialized to bless him at the doorway to his bedroom.
 (Avatar is a Sanskrit word that means “descent”; its roots are ava, “down,” and tri, “to pass.”
-In the Hindu scriptures, avatara signifies the descent of Divinity into flesh.
+In the Hindu scriptures, avatar signifies the descent of Divinity into flesh.

 He’s talking about the Brotherhood of Man.
 Again we spent some time in silent meditation tuning in to these remarkable people that had once graced this place.